jlperona-teaching/ecs390-spring20/syllabus/syllabus.md

 *Tuesdays*: 16:10 - 17:00, online via Zoom

 Check [the Zoom tab on Canvas](https://canvas.ucdavis.edu/courses/461800/external_tools/7164) for a link to each week's Zoom meeting.
+The password for each meeting is listed in the first announcement on the [Announcements tab](https://canvas.ucdavis.edu/courses/461800/announcements).

 ### Required Technology